blorente/decorat/wiki/stories/the_promotion.md

 "That's new."

 I looked down at my hands.
-I'd been holding to the symbol too hard.
+I'd been holding on to the symbol too hard.
 It had left a deep cut in the soft skin of my palm.
-With a grimace of pain, I let go of the little bronze symbol.
+With a grimace of pain, I let go of the little bronze piece.

 They were definitely getting worse.
 I hand't been able to get a good night's sleep for ages.
-Not since his ThinkPod reassignment.
+Not since my ThinkPod reassignment.
+I didn't know how many more nights like those I could take.

-Of course, that's a stupid thought.
-The ORDOS clearance is a gift, a sign that the Inquisition itself had noticed my diligence and skill.
-The promotion was a gift, and the Emperor would give me strength to bear any load it carried.
+Of course, that was a stupid thought.
+The ORDOS clearance was a sign that the Inquisition itself had noticed my diligence and skill.
+The promotion was good, and the Emperor would give me strength to bear any load it carried, would He not?

-To think anything else would be heresy, would it not?

 As the last echoes of the burning city dissipated from my mind, I got up to get ready for work.